Incoming Erasmus students Intra EU

 We invite you to contact us by e-mail at the following address firstname.lastname@example.org in order to carry out the check-in procedures

 The partner University must send an e-mail to our International Office (email@example.com) informing us about the nomination/s of the Erasmus or Exchange student/s.
 The e-mail should include all the student's details (name and surname, gender, date of birth and nationality, e-mail address, period of stay, study area).

 After the nomination, students will receive an e-mail with the information about the application procedures.

 - 1st Semester: 30th June

 Application as Incoming Students - Erasmus+ intra EU

-Once you received an acceptance e-mail from the International Office at Palermo University you will be invited to enrol as erasmus student at palermo University.
-Please note that if you do not receive any aceptance e-mail you cannot enroll.
-If you migh encounter this problem please ask to your home University to verify your nomination.
+Once you received an acceptance e-mail from the International Office at Palermo University you will be invited to apply as an erasmus student at Palermo University.

 Steps to be followed after your arrival and other useful information